Do Rules Regarding Property Apply to Debts in Arizona

 - Separate Property Used to Purchase a Home During Marriage in Arizona

 - Sole and Separate Property Divorce Arizona

 - Is a Spouse Liable for Credit Card Debt in Arizona

 - Stock Options Divided in an Arizona Divorce Case

 - Unequal Division of Property in Arizona Divorce

 - Valuation and Distribution Options For Pensions in an Arizona Divorce

 - What is Community Property in Arizona

 - What is Separate Property in Arizona

-Chris Hildebrand wrote this article about the division of debts in an Arizona divorce to ensure everyone has access to information about community property laws in Arizona.
+Chris Hildebrand wrote the information on this page about do rules regarding property apply to debts in Arizona to ensure everyone has access to information about community property laws in Arizona.
 Chris is a family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a divorce should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through.